Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

 A very messy graph but it serves our purpose - we can clearly see that there are clusters of stores with similar volumes of Weekly Sales.
 It looks like Stores 8, 12, 17 and 18 are clustered together.
 Let's see if this is indeed the case.
-(I also looked at the stores 21 to 40 and added these to the below graph as they have a similar volumne of sales)
+(I also looked at the stores 21 to 40 and added these to the below graph as they have a similar volume of sales)

 ```python